-Occlusion, Clinical records and Bite Splints (4 days)
+Occlusion, Posterior Morphology and Bite Splints (3 days)

 This is a unique and comprehensive course designed to give delegates a thorough and clinically relevant understanding of occlusion.
-Rather than gloss over various confusing and complicated theoretical occlusion concepts, it will focus on the understanding of why and when certain occlusal concepts and techniques are important and when they are not.
+Rather than focussing on various confusing and complicated theoretical occlusion concepts, it will focus on the understanding of why and when certain occlusal concepts and techniques are important and when they are not.
 So rather than following blindly, you will go back to your practices understanding the why and whens of occlusion.

-In addition there will be a detailed discussion to bite splints.
-Delegates will learn the difference between various types and which one to use when.
-Each delegate will have the opportunity to fit and adjust a full upper bite splint
+Delegates will learn the difference between various types bite splints and learn and which one to use when.
+Each delegate will have the opportunity to fit and adjust a full upper bite splint.

-- Bite registration records - different techniques and their pros and cons.
+- Occlusal records.
+Different techniques and their pros and cons.
 When do you need to use them?

-- What do posterior teeth look like, what cusp fits into what fossa and why.
-How to assess and adjust high spots when fitting and crowns and bridges.
+- What do posterior teeth look like, what cusp fits into what fossa and why

 - How to shape temporary crowns and posterior composites